westurner/scipy-lecture-notes/advanced/scikit-learn/index.rst

-The cloud of points spanned by the observations above is very flat in one direction, so that one feature can almost be exactly computed using the 2 other.
-PCA finds the directions in which the data is not *flat* and it can reduce the dimensionality of the data by projecting on a subspace.
+The cloud of points spanned by the observations above is very flat in one direction, so that one feature can almost be exactly computed from the two others.
+PCA finds the directions in which the data is not *flat* and can then reduce the dimensionality of the data by projecting to a subspace.

 .. warning::

-    Depending on your version of scikit-learn PCA will be in module ``decomposition`` or ``pca``.
+    Depending on your version of ``scikit-learn``, PCA will be in either the ``decomposition`` or ``pca`` module.

 ::